 The Company considers insurance risk at an individual contract level, at a segment level, a geographic level and at an aggregate portfolio level.
 This ensures that careful risk selection, limits on concentration and appropriate portfolio diversification are accomplished.
-The four principal business segments for the Company are Property, Energy, Marine and Aviation.
+The five principal business segments for the Company are property and casualty reinsurance, property and casualty insurance, aviation, energy, and marine.
 The level of insurance risk tolerance per peril is set by the respective Boards of Directors at both the LHL and entity level.